jjaanngg/jjaanngg/README.md

   ## 🍀 Experience
   ### Executive Member - Operating Team in Software & Algorithm Club(SWAG) | Mar 2024 - Jun 2025
   - Led weekly Data Structure seminars by preparing materials and mentoring one assigned group of members
-  - Designed and delivered Session 2 content for the Programming Track(basic language level) focused on language fundamentals
+  - Designed and delivered two times for the Programming Track(basic language level) focused on C language fundamentals
-  - Created and managed the official Notion page for the 3rd generation
+  - Created and managed the official Notion page of 3rd generation for systematic operation
   - Participated in club branding by designing stickers and assisting with event operations

   <br/>